f5devcentral/f5-velos-training/docs/velos_networking.rst

 Port Groups
 ===========

 The portgroup component is used to control the mode of the physical port.
 This controls whether the port is bundled or unbundled and the port speed.
-Both ports on the BX110 blade must be configured in the same mode in release 1.0.
+Both ports on the BX110 blade must be configured in the same mode currently.
 The term portgroup is used rather than simply “port” because some front panel ports may accept different types of SFPs.
 Depending on the portgroup mode value, a different FPGA version is loaded, and the speed of the port is adjusted accordingly.
 The user can modify the portgroup mode as needed through the F5OS CLI, GUI or API.

 .. image:: images/velos_networking/image9.png